Pomona's Bowl

 Where To Visit

-This painting is currently on display at Patina Art Centre in Canton Ohio, and can be viewed there.
+The original painting is currently on display at Patina Arts Centre in Canton Ohio, and can be viewed there.
+The address is 324 Cleveland Ave NW, Canton, OH 44702.

 Tags